LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `file_extensions(Boolean)`
 	print/omit file name extensions (`true` or `false`; default is `true`)
 - `path_url_prefixes(PathPrefix, CodeURLPrefix, DocURLPrefix)`
-	code and documenting URL prefixes for a path prefix used when generating cluster, directory, file, and entity links (atoms; no default)
+	code and documenting URL prefixes for a path prefix used when generating cluster, directory, file, and entity links (atoms; no default; can be specified multiple times)
 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
 	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; default is the home directory URL for `CodeURLPrefix` and `''` for `DocURLPrefix`)
 - `omit_path_prefixes(Prefixes)`